gabrieldeal/pomodoro-bash/README.md

 * madplay (available from https://www.cygwin.com/)

 To enable the status icon in the notification area, install this:
-* I don't know how.
+* I haven't figured out an easy way to support this.

 To make a pretty shortcut in the Start Menu:
 1. Create a shortcut with a target like one of these: